What controls the Fe II strength in active galactic nuclei?: Introduction

-It is also possible that the excitation mechanisms and sites of \feii\ emission are well governed by certain fundamental parameters (such as Eddington ratio) \footnote{ Eddington ratio ($\ell \equiv \lratio$) is the ratio between the bolometric and Eddington luminosities.
-Eddington luminosity (\ledd), by definition, is the luminosity at which the gravity of the central source acting on an electron--proton pair (i.e. fully ionized gas) is balanced by the radiation pressure due to electron Thomson scattering; $\ledd = 4 \pi G c M \massp/ \st $, where $G$, $c$, $M$, \massp, \st\ are the gravitational constant, speed of light, mass of the central source, proton mass, Thomson scattering cross-section, respectively.
-In accretion-powered radiation systems, \lratio\ is often referred to as \emph{dimensionless accretion rate $\dot{m}$} (the relative accretion rate normalized by Eddington accretion rate $\dot{M}_{\rm Edd}$, $\dot{m} \equiv \dot{M}/\dot{M}_{Edd} = \eta c^2 \dot{M}/ \ledd$, $\dot{M}$ being mass accretion rate and $\eta$ the accretion efficiency) as $\dot{m}$ is not an observable; yet the two notations are different both in meaning and in scope of application.
-Even in the accretion-powered radiation systems like AGNs, \lratio\ ($L$) is not equivalent to $\dot{m}$ ($\dot{M}$) except in the simple thin accretion disk model of Shakura \& Sunyaev (1973).
-Therefore, we call \lratio\ \emph{dimensionless luminosity} ($\ell$).
-For clarification or for the ease of notation, below we use \lratio\ and $\ell$ alternately.} due to certain self-regulation mechanisms that maintain the normal dynamically quasi-steady (or even quasi-virialized) states of the gas surrounding the central engine of AGNs.
-It is well-known for decades that QSO spectra are remarkably similar, at the zeroth-order approximation, with emission lines of similar intensity ratios sitting atop a blue continuum regardless of their luminosities and redshifts (Davidson \& Netzer 1979, Korista 1999, Dong et al. 2008; see more evidence and insightful arguments for the similarity in Gaskell et al. 2004, Gaskell et al. 2007, Gaskell \& Benker 2008). \footnote{The zeroth-order similarity perhaps holds even for low-luminosity and low-accretion AGNs (see, e.g., Moran et al. 1999 for NGC\,4395, Maoz 2007).
-If it is the case, it means that the global spectral energy distribution and emission lines of AGNs is quite insensitive to \mbh\ in the range of $10^5 - 10^{10}$ \msun\ and \lratio\ in the range of $0.001 - 1$.} This similarity means that the integrated spectra and global properties of QSOs are rather insensitive to the detailed distributions of various gas properties and the `microscopic' physical processes taking placing in the line-emitting region of AGNs; instead, they are governed by the powerful selection mechanisms introduced by the atomic physics (albeit not exactly identified yet), as proposed by Baldwin et al. (1995) in the ``locally optimally-emitting clouds'' model that has reproduced the overall QSO broad-line spectra (e.g. Korista \& Goad 2000).
-If the variations of the emission lines, particularly, the narrow-line or broad-line \feii\ emissions, are in a similar situation --- i.e., their variations are indeed governed by certain self-regulation mechanisms and thus are regular, we may calibrate the translation from \feii\ emission to abundance and constrain chemical evolution in the quasar environment.
+It is also possible that the excitation mechanisms and sites of \feii\ emission are well governed by certain fundamental parameters (such as Eddington ratio, $\lratio$) \footnote{ The Eddington ratio, $\lratio$, is the ratio between the bolometric and Eddington luminosities.
+The Eddington luminosity (\ledd), by definition, is the luminosity at which the gravity of the central source acting on an electron--proton pair (i.e. fully ionized gas) is balanced by the radiation pressure due to electron Thomson scattering; $\ledd = 4 \pi G c M \massp/ \st $, where $G$, $c$, $M$, \massp, \st\ are the gravitational constant, speed of light, mass of the central source, proton mass, and Thomson scattering cross-section, respectively.
+In accretion-powered radiation systems, \lratio\ is often referred to as the dimensionless accretion rate $\dot{m}$ (the accretion rate normalized by the Eddington accretion rate $\dot{M}_{\rm Edd}$; $\dot{m} \equiv \dot{M}/\dot{M}_{\rm Edd} = \eta c^2 \dot{M}/ \ledd$, $\dot{M}$ being the mass accretion rate and $\eta$ the accretion efficiency), as $\dot{m}$ is not a direct observable.
+Yet, the two notations are different, both in meaning and in scope of application.
+The Eddington ratio applies to any radiation system, whether accretion-powered or not.
+Even in accretion-powered radiation systems like AGNs, \lratio\ ($L$) is not equivalent to $\dot{m}$ ($\dot{M}$), except in the simple thin accretion disk model of Shakura \& Sunyaev (1973) [see, e.g., Merloni \& Heinz 2008].
+This distinction should be kept in mind.} due to some self-regulation mechanisms that maintain the normal dynamically quasi-steady states of the gas surrounding the central engine of AGNs.
+Recently, Dong et al. (2009a) found that the EW of the \mgii\ $\lambda 2800$ emission line does not depend intrinsically on AGN luminosity, broad-line width, or BH mass, but is governed solely and strongly by \lratio. \footnote{This means that the Baldwin (1977) effect---the correlation between emission-line EW and continuum luminosity---is a secondary effect of the EW--\lratio\ relation (Dong et al. 2009a, 2009b).} If this is also true for \feii\ emission, then, by accounting for the dependence on \lratio, it may be possible to calibrate the relationship between the \feii/\mgii\ intensity ratio and the Fe/Mg abundance ratio, and thus constrain chemical evolution in QSO environments.